 But like with any part of bespoke design, mistakes can happen, and this can be quite expensive to both the designer and the client mainly if the mistake is detected at the final stages of the project.
 Fortunately, such problems are no longer possible with 3D interior renderings.
 That’s because both the designer and the client can detect any mistake early on and rectify them accordingly.

-For example, 3D renderings can help detect problems with the layout of the design, color, and scheme.
+For example, 3D interior design renderings can help detect problems with the layout of the design, color, and scheme.
 It can also help interior designers solve or answer questions or doubts raised by the client.

 Truly speaking, interior designing is time-consuming.
 But because you don’t want to take shortcuts, using something that can reduce the time spent while still maintaining the quality of the project is an added advantage.